nidionis/Collinion_obsolete/README.md

   - Own Blow
     https://www.youtube.com/channel/UCsQjYpATXG1AHtzDS2i60Gg

+"run_collinion" is a shell script formating, compiling and executing the algo you wrote.

 download:
     git clone git@github.com:presk0/collinion.git

 go directory:
     cd collinion

 compile:
     make

 try it:
-./collinion

-using a text file as a map:
-./collinion map.txt

-Feel free to modify the ALGO.c file to create your own (src folder) Cells type must be initialised in config.h (include folder)
+    ./run_collinion game_of_life.c

+note: give up with your mouse and quit the window with ESC

+Check the folder "tuto" if you want to discover more.

 ENJOY